Kc2693/FR-Calc/README.md

 # FR-Calc
-A simple calculator for online browser-based game FlightRising.
+A simple calculator for online browser-based game FlightRising, hosted with Github Pages.
 Users looking for a changelog and feature to-do list should check my thread in the Guides forum.
 Thanks to all of the users who DM me letting me know when I have terrible errors, you all get a lil smooch.

 ![selection-and-copy](https://i.imgur.com/EfLSQ0d.gif)